Enalean/tuleap-documentation-en/languages/en/developer-guide/coding-standards.rst

 - Autoloader must be done with composer
 - Plugins should not expose a `www` directory anymore (exception for images)
 - New end points must be exposed via `FrontRouter`
-- Mostly static pages that are rendered server side using mustache templating (with some vanilia JS for simple interactions).
+- Mostly static pages that are rendered server side using mustache templating (with some vanilla Javascript for simple interactions).
 - Rich, dynamic, pages that are rendered client side using Vuejs.
 - Database code should use `EasyDB`
-- PHP tests should be use `PHPUnit`
+- PHP tests should use `PHPUnit`

 Internationalization
 ~~~~~~~~~~~~~~~~~~~~